jjgradwell/UbuntuConfigLTS/README.md

 sudo setfacl -Rdm "g:{user}:rwx" /var/www/html
 ```

-Set your workgroup (if necesary) by finding the following line and change it to match your workgroup name
+Set your workgroup (if necesary) by finding the following line and change it to match your workgroup name (WINDOWS)

 ```
 sudo nano /etc/samba/smb.conf